-Gan Han 甘韓 has written a supplement to Mai Zhonghua's book, the 21 juan long Huangchao jingshi wen xinbian xuji 皇朝經世文新編續集.
+Gan Han 甘韓 (XXX) wrote a supplement to Mai Zhonghua's book, the 21-juan long Huangchao jingshi wen xinbian xuji 皇朝經世文新編續集.

 Huang-Qing jingshi wen wubian 皇朝經世文五編, compiled by Qiushizhai zhuren 求是齋主人 "Master of the Studio Searching for Facts"

-Jingshi wen tongbian 經世文統編 in 107 juan by Shao Zhitang 邵之棠, printed 1901 in two versions, namely a 120 juan version by the Shenji shuzhuang press 愼記書莊 (also called Zengji jingshi wen tongbian 增輯經世文統編), and a 107 juan version by the Baoshan Studio 寶善齋.
+Jingshi wen tongbian 經世文統編 in 107 juan by Shao Zhitang 邵之棠 (XXX), printed 1901 in two versions, namely a 120-juan version by the Shenji Shuzhuang Press 愼記書莊 (also called Zengji jingshi wen tongbian 增輯經世文統編), and a 107-juan long version published by the Baoshan Studio 寶善齋.

 Jingji wenbian 經濟文編 in 128 juan, includes many more chapters about economic policy, printed 1901 by Qiuziqiangzhai zhuren 求自強齋主人 "Master of the Self-Strengthening Studio".

 Jingshi wen xinbian 經世文新編 in 62 juan with new sub-chapters like reforms, silk-production, railway, telegraph, Western medicice, published in 1901 by Yijintang zhuren 宜今堂主人 "Master of the Studio Adapting to Modernity".

 |3 吏政 Lizheng Officialdom|

 |銓選||Quanxuan||Selection and appointment|